emilianbold/netbeans-releases/nbbuild/templates/testdist/README.txt

 xtest.module.list - list of modules seperated by ':' in format ${cluster}/${code-base-name}
     example: platform7/org-openide-filesystems:platform7/org-openide-masterfs

+test.required.modules - run tests only with listed modules when property is defined,
+        it's applied to only 'unit' tests.
+    example: org-openide-explorer.jar,org-openide-master-fs.jar run modules which need
+          the org-openide-explorer.jar and org-openide-master-fs.jar for test run

 Generated report:

 Report is generated to unit/report folder for unit tests.